 After checking in at the Wanderers Hostel and having a coffee on its terrace, I went with Ana to shortly visit Shkoder Albania and find something to eat.

-Continue reading to discover the best places for eating, drinking and exploring when you visit Shkoder Albania.
+Continue reading to discover the best places for eating, drinking, and exploring when you visit Shkoder Albania.

 Where to eat in Shkoder

-The city centre is mostly Rruga Kole Idromeno, a pedestrian area with some lively terraces.
+The city center is mostly Rruga Kole Idromeno, a pedestrian area with some lively terraces.
 It was just 5 minutes away.
 Thus, we found ourselves at a table, with a drink, waiting for some food in no time!

-By the way, if you’re a vegetarian, the Albanian cuisine should be to your liking, as you will find many delicious options on every restaurant’s menu.
+By the way, if you’re a vegetarian, Albanian cuisine should be to your liking, as you will find many delicious options on every restaurant’s menu.
 So delicious we only waited a few hours until we went out to have dinner, in a different place!

 Another nice place to try in San Francisco, at the end of the pedestrian area.
 The food is tasty, the interior is nice, but I recommend the terrace if the weather permits it.
 The seating area is less spacious, but it provides a nicer view.